StackStorm/st2docs/docs/source/install/vagrant.rst

 Pinning the Vagrant box version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Whether you want to pin StackStorm, it's possible to use specific box version.
+Whether you want to pin |st2|, it's possible to use specific box version.
 While adding the box for the first time:

 .. code-block:: bash